-If the criteria above are met, the Group accounts for the promise to grant a licence as a performance obligation satisfied over time.
-Otherwise, the Group considers the grant of licence as providing the customers the right to use the Group's intellectual property and the performance obligation is satisfied at a point in time at which the licence is granted.
+As the criterias above are met, the Group accounts for the promise to grant a licence as a performance obligation satisfied over time.

 A contract liability represents the Group's obligation to transfer goods or services to a customer for which the Group has received consideration (or an amount of consideration is due) from the customer.